Fey (album): Promotion and success

 Again in Mexico, Fey presented her homonymous disc in the program Siempre en Domingo (Always in Sunday).
 Overnight, Fey got fame and recognition she sought after thanks to her single Media naranja.
 That single ranked as number one on radio lists all across Mexico, lasting more than 40 weeks in the top 10 positions, in addition it launched Fey's fame to different countries from Latin America, obtaining the number one spot in Argentina, Chile, Bolivia, Venezuela and Peru; all countries where it created a major impact.

 The managers of Fey created a controversy with respect to her age, they decided to put that she was 17 years to her when in fact she was 21.
 The situation that was not denied at the time nor by her managers and by the singer.
-Also, she had to hide her relationship with her then one to manager and singer in the group Magneto, Mauri Stern, who already had already had several years of romance with Fey prior to her album's launch.
+Also, she had to hide her relationship with her then one to manager and singer in the group Magneto, Mauri Stern, who already had several years of romance with Fey prior to her album's launch.
 Both decided to maintain their relationship a secret until several years later.

 After the promotion of Media naranja, Fey received a golden disc in her native country by high sales and promoted Gatos en el balcón, with the same effect that her previous single.
 That year, the singer get a nomination at the ERES Awards, with Best Video Clip for the year.
 Gatos en el balcón was filmed out in France with blue effects, that managed to lift the quality of the video, leading her to win that nomination including best image and best pitch.
 She also signed a contract with the brand Fanta to which recorded commercial with the slogan Sabor de alto voltaje (Flavor of high voltage) as their spokeswoman.

 When Fey launch the single Me enamoro de ti, the promotion of the album was finalized and managed to maintain the Fey's fame in Latin America.
 In addition, a platinum record was awarded to Fey, for high sales of almost two million albums worldwide.